manassaloi/manassaloi.github.io/usesthis.md

 + [Study desk](https://lookinggoodfurniture.com/): I use a dining table as my study desk; cheaper, solid wood and far more space than a traditional desk.

++ [Fuji X-E4](https://fujifilm-x.com/global/products/cameras/x-e4/): My travel camera.
+Use the 27mm F2.8 lens with it.

 ## Software

 #### On Laptop